Rnaveennithyakalyan/context_aware_qa_bot/README.md

 ---

-##  API Key Configuration
+##  API Key Setup

-Create a `.env` file inside the `configs/` folder:
+Create a `.env` file in the `configs/` folder and add your Gemini API key:

 ```env
 GEMINI_API_KEY=your-google-api-key
 GEMINI_MODEL=gemini-2.0-flash
 ```

-*Do NOT upload this `.env` file to GitHub.*
+> Never commit your `.env` file to version control

-Optionally, you may define other paths or settings in `configs/config.yaml`.

 ---

+##  Upload Your PDF (Before Running)

+To use this bot, you must upload at least one PDF document:

+- Place your file (e.g., `attention.pdf`) inside the `data/` folder
+- You can rename your file or change the file path in `src/ingest.py` as needed

+---

 ##  Running the Assistant

-Once your document is placed in the `data/` folder (e.g. `attention.pdf`), launch the bot with:
+Start the full pipeline with:

 ```bash
 python src/run_bot.py
 ```

 This will:
-1. Extract text from the PDF using `ingest.py`
+1. Extract text from the uploaded PDF
-2. Generate semantic embeddings and build the FAISS index via `indexing.py`
+2. Generate vector embeddings and build a FAISS index
-3. Start a chat loop where you can query the content using Gemini responses
+3. Launch a terminal chat loop using Gemini + semantic search

-Sample CLI interaction:
+Example:

 ```
 🤖 AI Bot is ready!
 Ask me anything about your document.